Improved cosmological fits with quantized primordial power spectra: Power spectra with quantized

 As usual, $C_\ell$ is related to $\mathcal{D}_\ell$ as

 Since the basis $e^{i \vec{k} \cdot \vec{x}}$ is orthogonal irrespective of whether we do an integral or sum, we solve the same equations for perturbations as in the continuous case.

-One caveat of introducing the summation instead of integral is that, when deriving the curvature perturbations from inflation, we cannot use a completeness relation when quantizing the inflaton.
-Instead of dwelling on this, we assume an initially (nearly) scale invariant power spectrum,
+One caveat of introducing the summation instead of an integral is that, when deriving the curvature perturbations from inflation, we cannot use a completeness relation when quantizing the inflaton.
+Instead of dwelling on this, we assume an initially (nearly) scale-invariant power spectrum,

 without concern over its origin.